-Municipalities can use MBBR technology to achieve biological treatment of wastewater and drinking water.
+Cities can adopt MBBR technology to effectively treat wastewater and drinking water.

-Thanks to this technology, it is possible to treat wastewater.
-This equipment can therefore be easily incorporated into a water treatment plant.
+This technology allows for the treatment of wastewater.
+This equipment can easily be incorporated into a water treatment station.
 It will remove organic or nitrogenous compounds such as ammonium or nitrate.

 Targeted sectors